orxfun/orx-meta/docs/3_composition_idea.md

 What should `EmptyQueue::draw(&self)` do?

 * This is where we define the **identity**.
-* The sensible thing to do for the draw example seems to be nothing.
+* For the draw example, the sensible thing to do is nothing.

 ```rust
 impl Draw for EmptyQueue {